pulumi/pulumi-hugo/themes/default/content/blog/project-config-mvp/index.md

 ### YAML

-When we released our support for simple Pulumi programs in YAML we had to add some support for configuration with it.
+When we released our support for simple Pulumi programs in YAML we added some support for configuration with it.
 This was done via the [`configuration` key](https://www.pulumi.com/docs/reference/yaml/#configuration) in the `Pulumi.yaml` file.
 We'll be deprecating support for that key now, as YAML will instead use the new standard project configuration.

 ### Future plans